nav343/nav/README.md

 ## Usage

 - Make a `.py` file.
-- Import Module class from the nav module. `from nav import Module`
+- Import Module class from the nav module. `from nav-tts-sr import Module`
 - Use `Module.Voice.speak("Your text here", "voice_gender")` to use the Text-To-Speech (TTS)
 - Use `Module.Voice.listen.said_text()` to use the speech_recognition.
 - You can use `Module.Music.play_music(path)` to play a music and `Module.Music.beep(hz, ms)` to make a beep sound.